math-a3k/django-ai/docs/apps/bayesian_networks.rst

 This is the main object for a Bayesian Network.

-It gathers all nodes and edges of the DAG that defines the network.
+It gathers all Nodes and Edges of the DAG that defines the Network.

 All the results of the inference will be available here and this object is what you will be using inside the code.